 I got to the hotel hosting the Mencken event a little early, so I went to the bar to have a beer and kill some time.
 This was my first Mencken event and I was having second thoughts about the whole thing.
 I figured it would be an older crowd, which is fine, but I suspected it would a very libertarian crowd too.
-I don’t have a lot of patience for libertarians, under the best of circumstances.
-It had been a very busy week for me so I was especially cranky and I feared I would be something less than my charming self.
+I do not have a lot of patience for libertarians, under the best of circumstances.
+It had been a busy week for me so I was especially cranky and I feared I would be something less than my charming self.

 The reception was a little like God’s waiting room, assuming the Jews really are the chosen people.
 The room was old and very Jewish.
 There was a youngish guy over in the corner, who looked relieved to see me walk in, as that meant there were two people in the room paying FICA taxes.
 We chatted for a wile and I learned he is a devout libertarian and came to the Mencken event primarily to see Tom Woods.
 He seemed earnest, so I resisted the temptation to tell him about my plan to send libertarians to work camps.

 That is the value of these events.
 Going back and forth with strangers using fake names on-line has its value, but meeting and talking in real life has value too.
 I only had some vague notion about Preston, based entirely on his site.
 Chatting over dinner and then hearing him speak, I now have a new appreciation for what he is doing.
-At the same time, I saw him nodding more than a few times as I was making my case for the new counter culture.
+At the same time, I saw him nodding more than a few times as I was making my case for the new counterculture.
 If not for sitting at the same table, we would remain strangers to one another.

 Another big benefit to these things is that you find out that there are more of us out there than is reported.
 Two of the guys at the kiddie table are college professors.
 Another is an attorney at a big firm.
 I know from the comments here, and the e-mails I receive, that a lot men in the professional ranks are “our guys” but they keep quiet about it.
-That’s a necessary thing, but it also means it is easy to feel like a stranger in the world.
+That is a necessary thing, but it also means it is easy to feel like a stranger in the world.
 Having dinner with a gang of smart, like minded professionals is an antidote to the sense of doom.

 Age is a part of though.
 Paul Gottfried kicked off the evening with a speech about the state of the Right.
-He made the point that the average age of Fox News viewers is 60-something and National Reviews readership is around 70.
+He made the point that the average age of Fox News viewers is 60-something and National Reviews readership is around seventy.
 Then he made the error of assuming that reflects the demographics of the Right.
-The fact is, Stefan Molyneux has vastly more resonance with people under the age of 50 than a Sean Hannity.
+The fact is, Stefan Molyneux has vastly more resonance with people under the age of fifty than a Sean Hannity.
 Sites like 4chan and Reddit have greater political reach than all of the cable shows combined.

 Finally, the most important benefit to attending these real life gatherings is that you get to socialize with other like minded people.
 The kiddie table ended up in the bar, drinking and telling stories.
 I learned that one of the college professors is connected with a bunch of people in this thing.
 I also learned that a couple of the others are readers.
-That’s always an interesting experience for me.
+That is always an interesting experience for me.
 I often forget that real people read this stuff.
-For me at least, the camaraderie and brotherhood is motivating.
+For me at least, the camaraderie and brotherhood are motivating.
 It gives purpose to my efforts.